If you’re in the FinTech space, this article will show you how to generate 10-15 qualified leads per week using nothing but LinkedIn.

 RegAlytics was looking to sell specific fintech data, and they hired us to help them do so.

-Their AI tool helps companies, like fortune 500 companies, and smaller fintech startups stay updated on regulatory issues.
+Their AI tool helps companies, like Fortune 500 companies, and smaller fintech startups stay updated on regulatory issues.

 Their ideal target audience was investors and CEOs in the fintech industry.